 Walking the Brooklyn Bridge

-As I mentioned, we were keen to kill a few birds with one stone so next on our bucket list was walking the Brooklyn Bridge.
+After visiting the Brooklyn Flea Market, we were keen to kill a few birds with one stone; so next on our bucket list was walking the Brooklyn Bridge.
 The Brooklyn Bride is one of the oldest road bridges in the US and connects Brooklyn with Manhattan across 1,825m of pure suspension.

 I wanted to cross the bridge as early as possible to avoid crowds and rush hour traffic (even though is was a Sunday!).
 I would say this was semi-successful.
 The bridge would’ve been a lot quieter if people didn’t stop every three feet for photos.
 I must admit I did stop to take photos but was respectful of others taking photos or those just cycling or walking through.
 I could see a lot of locals getting annoyed!